-Posted on 6th November 2017 by James
+Posted on 6th November 2017 by Callum

 Here at Rich Tone Music we are very proud to introduce you to Yamaha’s flagship product for 2017.
 The Yamaha Genos has rewritten the rule book on Digital Workstations by building upon Yamaha’s rich history and reimagining everything that came before.